syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 ### Displaying popup when the SfPopupLayout is set as root view

-The SfPopupLayout can be displayed by making it as base view or content view of the main page.
+The Xamarin Popup (SfPopupLayout) can be displayed by making it as base view or content view of the main page.
 For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout by using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.PopupLayout.SfPopupLayout.html#Syncfusion_XForms_PopupLayout_SfPopupLayout_ContentProperty) property.

 Refer to the following code example for displaying popup.